thatandromeda/open_paren/_posts/2015-10-13-cecily-walker.md

 <h3>In this episode</h3>

-We talked about Skillcrush, Maptime, learning communities, why maybe user interfaces _should_ make you think, the gaps in our metadata, human stories, and how to break and remake the library world for the better.
+We talked about thinking like a programmer, Skillcrush, Maptime, learning communities, why maybe user interfaces _should_ make you think, the gaps in our metadata, human stories, and how to break and remake the library world for the better.
 I couldn't have asked for a better opening guest.

 ### Links
 * [NYPL web survey tool, Infomaki](https://github.com/NYPL/infomaki)